petro-kushchak/homebridge-homepod-radio/README.md

 - ffmpeg
 - pyatv

-For Homepod device you need to specify the IP address of the device.
+For Homepod device you need to specify the Mac address of the device.

 ## Usage Example: